rnoyelle/deep_neuro/README.md

-**deep_neuro**  explores the Gray dataset using a [convolutional neural network](http://yann.lecun.com/exdb/publis/pdf/lecun-99.pdf) trying to predict either stimulus class or response type from different brain regions and at different points in time.
+**deep_neuro**  explores the Gray dataset using a [convolutional neural network](http://yann.lecun.com/exdb/publis/pdf/lecun-99.pdf) trying to predict either stimulus class or response type from different brain regions, from different frequency band and at different points in time.
 It also transforms the raw data from MATLAB to NumPy-ready and applies the usual pre-processing steps as well as dealing with the analysis and visualization of the results